-Firmer cups are better if you do a lot of exercise and/or have strong pelvic floor muscles as they pop open easier and won't collapse under the pressure of your internal muscles.
+A Firmer cup is better if you do a lot of exercise and/or have strong pelvic floor muscles as they pop open easier and won't collapse under the pressure of your internal muscles.
 We have a full separate article where we discuss all options for "Exercise & Reusable Sanitary Products" However some people find firmer cups not as comfortable and can put pressue on their bladder making it harder to empty your bladder.
 An example of a firm cup is the Meluna Sport.

-Softer cups are better for sensitive bladders and are easier to insert however they can be harder to pop open into position especially if you have strong muscles.
+Softer cups are better for sensitive bladders and are easier to insert however a softer cup can be harder to pop open into position especially if you have strong muscles.
 They are not considered the best option for sporty people and younger girls who tend to have a stronger pelvic floor.
-The very softest cup we've found is the &Sisters Nudie Cup.
+The Saalt Soft cup is incredibly popular.

-If you have a heavier flow you'll need a bigger capacity cup.
-This is often more important than choosing a cup based on your age.
-Many cups suggest that people under 30 without children need a smaller capacity cup however if you have a heavy flow ignore this and go for the larger cup
+If you have a heavy flow of menstrual fluid you'll need a bigger capacity cup.
+Cup capacity and cup size are often more important than choosing a cup based on your age.
+Many cups suggest that people under 30 without children need a smaller capacity cup however if you have a heavy menstrual flow ignore this and go for the larger cup.